landmarkhw/training-angular-ngrx/README.md

 ### 2. Add a wait spinner for long-running actions

+If you didn't complete part 1, you can checkout the "part2" branch to start where part 1 leaves off: `git checkout part2`

-We didn't get to this during the training.
+> We didn't get to this during the training.
 I'll see if I can add it to the next training schedule.

 ### 3. Add form validation on the user authentication dialog

-We didn't get to this during the training.
+> We didn't get to this during the training.
 I'll see if I can add it to the next training schedule.

 ### 4. Add a user registration dialog

-We didn't get to this during the training.
+> We didn't get to this during the training.
 I'll see if I can add it to the next training schedule.